 BFMAF is continually inspired by its coastal location and the Berwick-upon-Tweed community lies at the heart of the festival’s activities and events programming.
 Each year BFMAF organises workshops and events within the community to share local cinematic experiences.

-To open this year’s festival, BAFTA-winning sound recordist Chris Watson will live mix new Berwick-based recordings—taken by Martin Parker n Berwick at night time.
-Watson’s newly created mix is based on the sound he made for Luke Fowler’s film Enceindre which premiered in Berwick in 2018.
-He will be joined by BFMAF’s Director Peter Taylor to introduce the piece.
+To open last year’s festival, BAFTA-winning sound recordist Chris Watson live mixed new Berwick-based recordings—taken by Martin Parker in Berwick at night time.
+Watson’s mix is based on the sound he made for Luke Fowler’s film Enceindre which premiered in Berwick in 2018.
+He was joined by BFMAF’s Director Peter Taylor to introduce the piece.

-In 2020, BFMAF announces its new Early Career Critics Workshop for eight writers to participate from the North of England and Scotland.
-The Berwick Early Career Critics will work with BFMAF 2019 Associate Programmer Tendai Mutambu and take part in three online workshops, followed by the invitation to write a film review during the festival, to be featured as a publication on the BFMAF website.
+In 2020, BFMAF also announced its new Early Career Critics Workshop for eight writers to participate from the North of England and Scotland.
+The Berwick Early Career Critics worked with BFMAF 2019 Associate Programmer Tendai Mutambu and took part in three online workshops, followed by the invitation to write a film review during the festival, which was featured as a publication on the BFMAF website.

 Each year the Festival also works with local schools to deliver a school screening programme at The Maltings.
-This year, BFMAF will facilitate an online screening platform to allow local schools to screen a variety of short films in their classrooms accompanied by worksheets to support critical learning.
+Last year, BFMAF facilitated an online screening platform to allow local schools to screen a variety of short films in their classrooms accompanied by worksheets to support critical learning.